 Committing to a lifestyle of thanksgiving and joy is a beautiful and transformative process that can truly change our outlooks, emotions, perspectives and lives.
 As Henri Nouwen said, “Joy does not simply happen to us.
 We have to choose joy and keep on choosing it every day.”

 Here are a few ways to choose joy and make gratefulness an active part of your life:

 Practice Communal Thanksgiving

 The church I attended as a child reserved a special part of the weekly church service for praises and prayer requests.
 There was something incredibly enriching and profound about this form of community celebration.
 It kept us accountable to appreciate God’s goodness and implore His mercy as a body instead of as isolated members.

 It’s important to find meaningful ways to share the blessings and burdens of life with our communities.
 Maybe you and your friends will create lists of blessings and share them with each other.
-Maybe you’ll host weekly dinners where you share prayer requests and blessings together.
+Maybe you’ll host weekly Zoom meetings where you share prayer requests and blessings together.
 Maybe you’ll create a shared scrapbook of the memories you treasure the most.
 No matter what you do, commit to experiencing thanksgiving in community.

 Celebrate Your Loved Ones

 It’s far too easy to take our family and friends for granted without letting them know how much they mean to us.
 So let’s commit to intentionally showing our loved ones how important they truly are.